 What Clients Actually Want from AI Right Now

-They’re paying us to make sure those buttons don’t blow up the brand.
+Clients are not paying agencies to push AI buttons.
+They are paying agencies to make sure those buttons do not blow up the brand.

 In the old world, the PR advantage came from access — to journalists, to platforms, to cultural data.
 Today, access is democratized.
 Anyone can analyze a conversation.
 Anyone can scrape social sentiment.
 Anyone can generate hundreds of story angles.